Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 What’s in it?

 Aperol, fresh Blood Orange Juice (you could substitute for Blood Orange soda – BUY THIS ONE) and a Prosecco of choice.
-If your Blood Oranges are more on the tart side, I would add a bit of simple syrup.
+If your Blood Oranges are more on the tart side, I recommend adding a bit of simple syrup.
 All of this together will give you that bubbly tangy sweetness of the Blood Oranges, but the dry finish of Aperol.

 Aperol is an Italian “bitter apéritif ” (thanks Wikipedia) liquor made of the plants and flowers of gentian, rhubarb, and cinchona.
 It’s intended to be a before meal drink.
 Personally, I think rhubarb has a special place in hellz after a 24 hour stomach flu from a pie my grammie made, so I’m surprised I enjoy it this much.